Indrajithcgk/AI-Assistant-For-Wellness-Tracking/README.md

-# AI Assistant For Wellness Tracking (Chrome Extenion)
+# AI Assistant For Wellness Tracking - Rasa Chatbot

+#This is google chrome extension which has a chatbot which is trained in the healthcare domain